Our guide to North Devon

 4. Take a picnic!

-Given our coasts are completely heaving this summer and places to eat either totally booked up or spoilt by frustratingly long queues, we tend to just take a packed lunch with us wherever we go.
-Not only is it much cheaper, but also means you can eat wherever you are rather than having to rush to a certain location or stress about finding somewhere before the kids have total meltdowns.
+With places to eat either totally booked up, we tend to just take a packed lunch with us wherever we go.
+It’s cheaper and gives you the freedom to eat wherever you are.
 Pack a picnic into a backpack and set off along the coast path to see where you end up.
 Nothing better than a sandwich and a packet of Wotsits I say!